Astros, Red Sox look ahead in wake of sign-stealing scandal

 “The commissioner made his report, made his decision and the Astros made their decision and I have no further comment on it,” Bregman said in some variation again and again.

-After being pressed on if he plans to discuss the sign-stealing in the future, Bregman finally gave an answer that didn’t seem as rehearsed.
+After being pressed on if he plans to discuss the sign-stealing in the future, Bregman finally gave an answer that didn’t seemed as rehearsed.

 “I think in the 2020 year our actions will speak louder than our words,” he said.

-Altuve and Bregman were the only two stars at Saturday’s fan fest in Houston who were part of the 2017 championship team.
-Many of the other big names who helped the Astros win their first title, including World Series MVP George Springer, ace Justin Verlander and shortstop Carlos Correa, did not attend the daylong event where fans can interact with players.
+Altuve and Bregman were the only two stars at Saturday’s fanfest in Houston who were part of the 2017 championship team.
+Many of the other big names that helped the Astros win their first title, including World Series MVP George Springer, ace Justin Verlander, who was the ALCS MVP and shortstop Carlos Correa, did not attend the daylong event where fans can interact with players.

 Altuve was the AL MVP in 2017, and since the sign-stealing scandal broke, some have questioned whether he deserved the award.
 In recent days he’s also been accused of wearing an electronic device under his jersey to tip pitches, which he vehemently denies.
 He was asked how it feels for people to call him a cheater.